Nikon D3400 vs P900

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the D3400 and the P900 have been discontinued, but can regularly be found used on eBay.
+Both the D3400 and the P900 have been discontinued, but can regularly be found used on ebay.
 The P900 was replaced by the Nikon P950, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D3400 and P900 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Nikon P900 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D3400 or the Nikon P900 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.